ericcst197/vue-todo-app/README.md

 - Light and dark mode will save in localStorage when toggle
 - Mark todos as urgent task
 - Show alert message when adding empty todo and clearing all completed todo
-- Click on the task description to show the full description
+- Click on the task description to show the full description and edit todo

 ### Screenshot